 Stephen H. Cutcliffe is a historian of technology

 and of the environment.
-He currently serves as Chair of the Lehigh History Department and has been affiliated with the Science, Technology and Society Program since 1976 where he also serves as
+He currently serves as Director of the Science, Technology and Society Program.

 He is the author of several books including Ideas, Machines, and Values: An Introduction

 to Science, Technology, and Society Studies (Lanham, Md.: Rowman &

 Littlefield, 2000).
 He also co-edited with Martin Reuss The Illusory Boundary: Environment and Technology in History (Charlottesville: University of Virginia Press, 2010); with Robert C. Post In Context: History and the History of Technology--Essays in Honor of

 Melvin Kranzberg (Bethlehem, Pa.: Lehigh University Press, 1989); and with

 Carl Mitcham Visions of STS :